battery image

 The maximum deliverable current generated by the lead-acid battery depends on the mass and volume of the cell.
 In a lead acid battery made from lead acid cells connected in series (negative-to-positive), the overall terminal voltage depends on the number of cells connected together within the battery.

-Parameters associated with deep cycle lead acid batteries are:
+Common parameters associated with deep cycle lead acid batteries include:

 • Voltage – Voltage is electrical pressure.
 A standard car battery is 12 volts.
 This voltage is the addition of the six (6) smaller lead acid cells connected together in series which make up a larger 12V battery.
 Each individual lead acid cell has a voltage of about 2 volts.
 Battery banks used for alternative energy systems are usually connected together in series to produce DC voltages of 12, 24, 36, or 48 volts.